Frequently asked questions about tax in France:

 A.Once you are a permanent tax resident in France, you will basically no longer be liable for income and capital gains taxes in the UK, unless in some cases the income arises in the UK, or in the case of capital gains you permanently return within 5 tax years.

-Q. What are the succession implications of becoming a French Domicile?
+Q. What are the succession implications of adopting a French Domicile?

 Q. How will my pension and AVCs be taxed?